-Oaktree recognises the unique role young people have to play in the fight against poverty.
-They have the capacity to build and lead a movement that's kickstarting important community conversations about injustice and global poverty.
-We believe in the importance of investing in young Australians to become leaders and changemakers in their communities.
+Oaktree recognises the unique role of youth in demanding change.
+Young people have the capacity to build and lead movements that kickstart important discourse around global injustice and inequality.
+We believe in the importance of investing in young leaders to become change-makers in their communities.